herowio/herow-sdk-ios/README.md

 ```
 [[GlobalLogger.shared stopDebug];
 ```
-If you want to save this logs localy or on remote storage system, you can by implementing this interface: **LoggerDelegate** and register it on the GlobalLogger.
+If you want to save this logs locally or on remote storage system, you can by implementing this interface: **LoggerDelegate** and register it on the GlobalLogger.
 In this exemple HerowLogger is a class which implements the LoggerDelegate protocol

 ##### Swift